Take repaglinide 15 minutes before each of your main meals.

 - Store in a cool, dry place, away from direct heat and light.

 Important information about all medicines

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Repaglinide 0.5 mg, 1 mg, 2 mg Tablets; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated June 2011.
+Manufacturer's PIL, Repaglinide 0.5 mg, 1 mg, 2 mg Tablets; Actavis UK Ltd (a subsidiary of Accord Healthcare Ltd), The electronic Medicines Compendium.
+Dated January 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.